-After having to leave school to fight in the Vietnam War, Timothy Brown, a 77-year-old from Orangeburg County, South Carolina, has graduated from South Carolina State University.
+After leaving school to fight in the Vietnam War, Timothy Brown, a 77-year-old from Orangeburg County, South Carolina, graduated from South Carolina State University.

-Brown was a Compton Community College student in 1972 when he received a call to duty in the Vietnam War.
-He “faced danger” along the front lines of the conflict for ten months, he told WACH.
+Brown was a Compton Community College student in 1972 when he was called to duty in the Vietnam War.
+He told WACH he “faced danger” along the front lines for ten months.

 He worked as a chef, a firefighter, and a Greyhound bus driver for decades after returning to the US.
-He then had the opportunity to provide transportation for both the community leaders taking part in Dr Martin Luther King’s final march in Washington, D.C., in 1963, as well as blues music superstar BB King.
+He then had the opportunity to provide transportation for the community leaders taking part in Dr Martin Luther King’s final march in Washington, D.C., in 1963, and blues music superstar BB King.

 Brown’s experiences throughout the years ignited his passion to become a playwright.
 In 2018, the military veteran finally took an opportunity to pursue his passion as he joined the Department of Veteran Affairs Vocational Rehab program, which allowed him to attend SC State while still working.